sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

  ```

-The `makenTokenRequest` mentioned above sets the code verfier and is shown below:
+The `makenTokenRequest` mentioned above sets the code verifier and is shown below:

  ```javascript
 async function makeTokenRequest(context: any) {